 After I returned from Jakarta and Tokyo in late February, I went into a 14-day quarantine because of the coronavirus, a.k.a.
 COVID-19.
-About the time I was ready to return to our office at Herrmann Law Group, life changed.
-For safety, everyone at HLG started working from home.
-I already was.
+About the time I was ready to return to my office, life changed.

 One of my carryovers from the Prosecutor’s Office is Bill Bilichek’s mantra, “Do your job.”
-That’s what we are doing at HLG.
+That’s what I’ve been doing.
 Serving clients, accepting clients, and carrying on, albeit remotely.
 As I write this, I’ve been working at home for about seven weeks.

 In early March, Governor Inslee issued a stay at home order for the entire state, which stays in effect until May 4, at least.
 I hear we should prepare for a long haul.
 The order will likely be extended in May, though restrictions will be scaled back.